ipastusi/netreact/README.md

 /path/to/netreact/events/netreact-1747995771602.json
 ```

+## State file

+`-s` flag allows you to define a JSON state file to / from which to save / load data.
+It allows you to persist the collected data between
+executions.

 ## MAC vendor lookup

 Netreact ships with its own embedded MAC OUI database for MAC vendor lookup, based on publicly available MA-L data (see [oui.txt](oui.txt)).